dotnet/docfx/Documentation/tutorial/intro_rest_api_documentation.md

 You can organize the sections of APIs by using tags in Swagger file, following definitions in [Tag Object](http://swagger.io/specification/#tagObject).

 Each API can be specified with one or multiple tags, or not speficied with any tag.
-- If all APIs are not tagged, each API will not be included in any sections.
+- If all APIs are *not* tagged, each API will not be included in any sections.
-- If the API is specified with one tag only, it will show inside this one tag section.
+- If the API is specified with *one* tag only, it will show inside this one tag section.
-- If the API is specified with multiple tags, it will show inside multiple tag sections.
+- If the API is specified with *multiple* tags, it will show inside multiple tag sections.
 - If some APIs are specified with tags while some other APIs are not, the untagged APIs will be organized into one auto generated `Other apis` section.

-Specific **Bookmark** could be added to tag section using `x-bookmark-id`, which is Swagger schema extensions following [Specification Extensions](http://swagger.io/specification/#vendorExtensions).
-If no `x-bookmark-id` is specified, `name` of the tag will be the default **Bookmark**.
+Specific bookmark could be added to tag section using `x-bookmark-id`, which is Swagger schema extensions following [Specification Extensions](http://swagger.io/specification/#vendorExtensions).
+If no `x-bookmark-id` is specified, `name` of the tag will be the default bookmark.

 For example, the following swagger file defines `Basic` and `Advanced` tags.
 1. Sections in the layout: